minifast/minifast/README.md

     $ bundle install

-Then start Middleman for :
+Then start Middleman for great victories in development:

     $ bundle exec middleman server